Croner-i is a complete source of expert info!

 Resources, responsibilities, documentation and operational control need to be taken into account for the EMS to function effectively.
-Organisations that are focused on the ISO 14001 certification process should consider leadership and other organisational roles and responsibilities presented in Clause 5 of the standard.
+Organisations that are focused on achieving ISO 14001 certification should consider leadership and other organisational roles and responsibilities presented in the standard.
 A more in-depth description is presented in Clause 5 of ISO 14004:2016 guidance standard.

 Responsibilities for other personnel include the following.

 Environmental aspects — product and process designers and operatives.